-Welcome to this edition of Sydney Business Connect.
+Welcome to the November edition of Sydney Business Connect.

 Professor Greg Whitwell